Hemanth9336/100-Days-DevOps/Day-10/README.md

 The production support team at **xFusionCorp Industries** needs a Bash script to automate website backups.

-A static website is hosted on **App Server 3**, and the goal is to:
+A static website is hosted on **App Server 3**, and the goal is to -

 * Create a backup of the website media files
 * Store it locally